 Some of the greatest ideas come from the simplest conversations, right?
 When people come together to talk about concepts, visions and goals – inspiring things happen.
 And at Charles Sturt University, inspiring things happen every day.
-Case in point: CSU Green.
+Case in point: Sustainability at Charles Sturt.

-CSU Green is our commitment to a sustainable future for all.
-Established in 2008, CSU Green focuses on reducing the university’s energy and water usage, as well as promoting sustainability across all our operations.
+Sustainability at Charles Sturt is our commitment to a sustainable future for all.
+Established in 2008, it focuses on reducing the university’s energy and water usage, as well as promoting sustainability across all our operations.

 In 2016, Charles Sturt University became Australia’s first certified carbon neutral university.

 Not sure what that means?
 Let us explain.